-I have conducted initial enquiries regarding potential outward claims and I am currently awaiting advice from my legal Counsel in respect of certain of these potential claims.
+I have conducted enquiries regarding potential outward claims and have received advice from my legal Counsel in respect of these potential claims.
+Based upon this advice I have filed claims against the directors of the Company.
+I will advise creditors as to the progress of these claims in my next report.